rafid29mehda/IELTS-Study-Bot/Speaking/Part 1/README.md

 Questions explore your views on pets and wildlife.

 - **Do you like animals?**
-  Yes, I adore animals because they bring joy and companionship into life.
-Growing up, I always had pets, which taught me responsibility.
+  Yes, I adore animals because they bring joy and comfort into life.
+For example, I enjoy watching birds near my home and sometimes even feed stray cats in the neighborhood.
+I think animals bring a sense of warmth to people’s lives.
+Although I don’t currently have a pet, I would love to keep one in the future, probably a cat or a dog, because they make great companions.

 - **What is your favourite animal?**
   My favourite is the dog, as they're loyal and energetic, making them great companions for outdoor activities.
 I've had one as a pet for years, and it's like part of the family.